scperkins/EJEHardenberg.github.io/public/tech-blog/how-to-test-playframework-mailer.md

 >GreenMail is an open source, intuitive and easy-to-use test suite of email servers for testing purposes.
 Supports SMTP, POP3, IMAP with SSL socket support.
 GreenMail also provides a JBoss GreenMail Service.
 GreenMail is the first and only library that offers a test framework for both receiving and retrieving emails from Java.

 In other words.
 It's your testing dream.
 There's already a [great blog post on using it with JUnit], but what if you're using scala?
 What if you're using the [Play Mailer Plugin]?
-Well it's still pretty simple to get an SMTP server up and listening though there are some things to keep in mind.
+Well thats just fine, since it's all SMTP or POP anyway.
+Though there are some things to keep in mind:

 1. Set `smtp.ssl` in your **test** configuration to `false`
 2. Make sure to set `smtp.port` to the same as GreenMail